AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;**Ability Score Increase.** Increase your Strength, Dexterity, or Wisdom Score by 1, to a maximum of 20.

-**Mount Handler.** You have Advantage on Wisdom Checks (Animal Handling) made to handle or train horses and other Beasts employed as mounts.
+**Mount Handler.** You have Advantage on Wisdom (Animal Handling) checks made to handle or train horses and other Beasts employed as mounts.

 **Mounted Strike.** While mounted, you have Advantage on Attack Rolls against any creature that is within 5 feet of your mount and at least one Size smaller than it.